zhenghaven/encrypted-dns/README.md

 You may set the ip addresses of the clients which you want to ignore DNS queries sent by them.
 ```
-'client_blacklist': [
+"client_blacklist": [
-    '1.0.0.1',
+    "1.0.0.1",
-    '172.100.100.100'
+    "172.100.100.100"
 ]
 ```

 #### DNS Bypass

-You may specify a list of domain names which you don't want to be forward to upstream DNS servers.
+You may specify a list of domain names which you don"t want to be forward to upstream DNS servers.

 Queries will be sent to the bootstrap DNS server.

 ```
-'dns_bypass': [
+"dns_bypass": [
     "captive.apple.com",
     "connectivitycheck.gstatic.com",
     "detectportal.firefox.com",